 When you have only $15 to work with, you have to think outside the box.
-You have to ask yourself what this person really likes in order to come up with an idea that fits your budget.
-For instance, instead of grabbing that fancy sweater, you might remember that your sister loves science fiction and pick out a bestselling sci-fi novel.
+You have to ask yourself what this person really likes to form an idea that fits your budget.
+For instance, instead of grabbing that fancy sweater, you might remember your sister loves science fiction and pick out a best-selling sci-fi novel.

 Shrink Your Gift List